honk-fest-west/hfw-website/README.md

 # !DEPRECATED!

 **HONK!
-FEST WEST 2021** This an archive of the first move from wordpress to astro.js
+FEST WEST 2021** This an archive of the first move from wordpress to jekyll a static page generator for github pages.

 # HONK!
 Fest West - Website